I am a Certified Hand & Foot Reflexologist through the Academy of Ancient Reflexology in St Augustine.

 What to expect

 First, you’ll receive either a warm hand and/or foot soak and scrub, and we’ll discuss your health and goals for the session.
-Then you’ll lie down on the massage table (but we have plenty of cushions if lying flat is uncomfortable) to receive the work on your hands and/or your feet.
+Then you’ll lie down in a semi-reclined position on the massage table (supported by wedge pillows) to receive the work on your hands and/or your feet.
 Feel free to zone out and fully relax, and if you notice any sensitive points, you can let me know, and I’ll stay at that point a little longer while you take some deep breaths, while we allow for change to occur.

 Want to know even more?
 Check out this article I wrote ( Thoughts on Pressure in Reflexology) and a case study I prepared as part of my certification program (The Effects of Hand Reflexology on Chronic Hand Pain).